This blog is categorized into the following sections for you to get an overall understanding of Python:

 - Weak in Programming for Mobile Devices

 Developers usually use Python for server-side programming, rather than using it for mobile applications or client-side programming.
-This is because Python has slow processing power and is hardly memory efficient when compared to other programming languages.
+This is because Python has the slow processing power and is hardly memory efficient when compared to other programming languages.

 Prepare yourself for the industry by going through Top Python Interview Questions and Answers now!